Marshall Attack

-The Marshall Attack is an aggressive line in the Ruy Lopez, where Black sacrifices a pawn by playing d5 to gain initiative and a kingside attack.
+The Marshall Attack is an aggressive line in the Ruy Lopez, Closed Defence, where Black sacrifices a pawn by playing d5 to gain initiative and a attack.
 Frank Marshall famously debuted it in his game against José Raúl Capablanca in 1918.
 Although Marshall lost the game, the opening gained popularity and was adopted by many top players, still seeing use today at the top level by players such as Levon Aronian and Ding Liren.
 It is of particular theoretical importance as a way for Black to play actively and avoid the so-called "Spanish Torture" of the Closed Ruy Lopez.
-Moreover, it has led to the development of several "Anti-Marshall" lines designed to avoid its complications.
+Moreover, it has led to the development of several "Anti-Marshall" lines designed to avoid it.

 History

-The Marshall Attack had been played before 1918 by lesser known players and by Marshall himself in 1917.
+The Marshall Attack had been played before 1918 by lesser-known players and possibly by Marshall himself in 1917.
 Its most famous game, called "one of the most famous games in history" by Chessbase Chess News, is Capablanca vs. Marshall, played in 1918 at the Manhattan Chess Club in New York.
+It is often said that Marshall had secretly prepared the gambit for use against Capablanca since his defeat in their 1909 match, though this is unproven.
+The most common counterclaim is that Marshall had used a similar approach in 1917, playing the Steiner Variation against Walter Frere.
+However, chess historian Edward Winter found no clear evidence of the date for the Frere game; there are several games between 1910 and 1918 where Marshall passed up opportunities to use the Marshall Attack against Capablanca.
+In a game played in Havana in 1893, four Cuban amateurs in consultation played the Marshall against the visiting Carl Walbrodt, following up with the dubious 9...e4?!.

 Since its debut, many top players have adopted the opening and further developed its theory, notably Boris Spassky in his 1965 match against Mikhail Tal.
-An important improvement over Marshall's game against Capablanca was 11... c6 instead of Nf6.
-Even in the last decade, the theory has seen many improvements.
+An important improvement over Marshall's game against Capablanca was 11...c6 instead of 11...Nf6.
+The theory of the Marshall has continued to evolve, some lines having been analysed to move 30 or more.
+The Marshall requires considerable preparation and theoretical knowledge.
+Between two well-prepared players, the usual result is a draw.
+Many top players avoid the Marshall as White because of this drawing tendency, rather than to avoid complications.

-Basics
+Theory

-After the main continuation to Black's pawn sacrifice, 9. exd5 Nxd5 10.
-Nxe5 Nxe5 11.
-Rxe5 c6 12. d4 Bd6 13.
-Re1, White's kingside has lost an important defender in the f3 knight and Black gets the initiative with threats against the White king via 13...
-Qh4, forcing 14. g3 and Qh3 (diagram).
+While there is a well-established main line of the Marshall up to move 14, there are alternatives available to both players at almost every move.